Top 10 dental insurance questions… answered

 Why do I need dental insurance?

 This is a great question.
-Dental insurance can benefit most people who plan to take care of their teeth.
-Dental plans allow you to see a dentist regularly for check ups, and also help pay for major treatments which can be expensive.
-Dental plans also have the advantage of offering provider networks, procedure discounts, and other features.
+Dental insurance can benefit most people who plan to take care of their teeth by regularly seeing a dentist.
+Dental plans allow you to see a dentist routinely for check ups, and also help pay for major treatments like root canals or crowns which can be expensive.
+Dental plans also have the advantage of offering provider networks, procedure discounts, and other helpful features.

 What if I don’t have any insurance?
 Can I still see a dentist?